 The college also offered classes in Citrus County for many years before partnering with the Citrus County School Board to establish an educational complex in Lecanto in 1984.
-To accommodate a growing need, a free-standing campus opened in 1996 on 88 acres in Lecanto.
-Ten acres have been added to the Wilton Simpson Citrus Campus.
+To accommodate a growing need, a free-standing campus opened in 1996 on 88 acres in Lecanto and ten acres were added later.
 The Learning and Conference Center opened at the Citrus Campus in Fall 2009 and was renamed the Charles S. Dean Sr. Educational Center in January 2022.
+In July 2022, the campus was renamed the Wilton Simpson Citrus Campus.

 CF's Hampton Center opened in 1996 on the site of the former Florida State Fire College in West Ocala.
 The facility was completely rebuilt and reopened in 2004.
-The Hampton Center is an important presence in the west Ocala area, offering health occupations courses and community outreach programs.
+The Hampton Center is an important presence in the west Ocala area, offering Dental academic programs and community outreach programs.